mattmccormick/docs/craigslistmd.md

 # Craigslist

-This section goes over all aspects of using Craigslist, both manually and with the Rooof extention.
+This section goes over all aspects of using Craigslist, both manually and with the Rooof posting tool.

 > New cover.